jzwolak/insilicalabs.ai/docs/providers/openai/chat/README.md

 Parse a non-streaming response by:
 1. If the HTTP response code was `200`, then the request was accepted and the model should start generating.
-Even if a a generating failure occurred, then the HTTP response should contain a payload to process.
+Even if a generating failure occurred, then the HTTP response should contain a payload to process.
-1. Not necessary for parsing, but the `insilicalabs.ai` library converts the HTTP headers from string keys to lowercased, kebab-formatted keywords
+1. Not necessary for parsing, but the `insilicalabs.ai` library converts the HTTP headers from string keys to kebab-formatted keywords.
 1. Retreive the payload of the HTTP response at the key sequence location of `["choices" 0 "message" "content"]`.
 If the response contains multiple content choices, and it is desired to handle those, then select the choice(s) by substituting the desired 0-based choice option as the 2nd argument in the key sequence.
 In either case, the selected